How to Sanitize Your RV Water Tank

 Close the gray water tank drain valve and disconnect the sewer hose.
 Mix another batch of sanitizing solution in your gallon jug, again using one cup of bleach per 15 gallons of tank capacity and filling the rest of the jug with water.
 Pour the mixture into the gray water tank and add more water until it’s ¾ full.

 Seal up the tank and go for a drive – 10 minutes should do the trick – so the sanitizing solution sloshes and coats the inside of the tank.
 Hook it back up to the sewer outlet and drain the tank, adding and draining water until you see it run clear through the drain hose.

 This final step is optional but will make future tank cleanings much easier and quicker.
 Following the instructions given by the manufacturer, add a biodegradable enzyme treatment to your black water and/or gray water tanks.
 These widely-available products help to break down grease and solid waste, preventing them from hardening and sticking to the walls of your holding tanks.

 Most of these products are intended for use in black water tanks, though some can be added to gray water tanks as well.
 Regardless of whether or not you use these treatments, it’s usually recommended to fill your tanks with a gallon or so of water after emptying them to help with the degradation process.

 Close up your tanks, clean up your materials and breathe a sigh of relief.
 You’re done sanitizing your black and gray water tanks!
+There are many more ways to deep clean your rig if you would like to continue cleaning.
 Now that all the sludge and smells are gone you can bid the dumping station goodbye… until next week, of course!